Proposals Due: October 1, 2023

 The ARCC Research Incentive Award aims to support and promote high‐quality architectural research and scholarship activities in ARCC member schools.
 The award provides faculty in ARCC member schools with financial resources to support and enhance their research and creative activities and to develop their research agendas.

-Eligibility: The lead PI of the research grant must be a faculty member of that institution.
-Co-PIs are possible and may include post-doctoral researchers and/or PhD candidates.
+Eligibility: The Lead PI of the research grant must be a faculty member of an ARCC member institution.
+Co-PIs may include post-doctoral researchers and/or PhD candidates.
 Interdisciplinary projects are encouraged.
 Faculty awarded the ARCC Research Incentive Award are ineligible to apply for one year following the period of their award.

-Award Amount: The grant award is $5,000.
-ARCC will award one or more awards awards every year depending on availability of funds.
-In 2021, three awards were granted.
+Award Amount: The grant award is $10,000.
+ARCC awards one or more grants each year depending on availability of funds.

-Proposal Requirements: Applications should be submitted by the PI’s institution.
+Proposal Requirements: Applications should be submitted by the Lead PI’s institution.
 The following proposal elements are required:

-The Cover Page will include 1) the project title, 2) the name, position, and institution of PI and Co-PIs (if applicable), and 3) an abstract (250 words maximum) summarizing the objectives, benefits, and significance of the proposed research effort.
+The Cover Page includes 1) the project title, 2) the name, position, and institution of Lead PI and Co-PIs (if applicable), and 3) an abstract (250 words maximum) summarizing the objectives, benefits, and significance of the proposed research.

-The Project Description will include 1) the project title, 2) conceptual background of the proposed study including a description of relevant work, and theoretical justification for the research, 3) detailed methodological approach to be used in conducting the research, 4) impact on applicant’s research program over the long term, 5) dissemination outlets in which the project will be submitted.
-Indicate if the program funds will be used to generate preliminary results for larger funding proposal.
+The Project Description includes 1) the project title, 2) conceptual background of the proposed study, including a description of relevant work, and theoretical justification for the research, 3) detailed methodological approach to be used in conducting the research, 4) impact on applicant’s research program over the long term, 5) dissemination outlets in which the project will be submitted.
+Indicate if program funds will be used to generate preliminary results for a larger funding proposal.
 If additional information is needed, an appendix may be included.
-Any exception or absence of this format will result in the proposal not being reviewed.
+Any exception or absence of this format will result in the proposal being disqualified.

 Provide a list of key references from which the research is founded and/or motivated and used in conducting the proposed research.

-Provide biographical sketches of both the PI and each Co-PI.
+Provide biographical sketches of Lead PI and each Co-PI, as applicable.

 Letters of Support (up to 3) should be addressed to ARCC endorsing the proposed project, and should explain how the proposed project will contribute to the faculty member’s professional development; contribute to the discipline; and advance department, college, and university research and creative activity goals.
-At least one letter of support must be provided the Department Chair of the PI.
+One letter of support must be provided by the Department Chair of the Lead PI.

-Evaluation Criteria: Proposals will be evaluated on the following criteria: 1) clarity, specificity, and quality of the proposal, 2) suitability and rigor of proposed research methodology, 3) suitability for publication, exhibition, performance, or subsequent extramural funding, 4) significance of research contribution to the disciplines and/or architectural practice, 5) contribution to professional development of the investigator(s).
+Evaluation Criteria: Proposals will be evaluated on the following criteria: 1) clarity, specificity, and quality of the proposal, 2) suitability and rigor of proposed research methodology, 3) suitability for publication, exhibition, performance, or subsequent extramural funding, 4) significance of research contribution to the discipline(s) and/or architectural practice(s), 5) contribution to professional development of the investigator(s).